Haseen Dillruba on Netflix-Review

 The first half of the film where Rani and Rishu struggle to adjust to their new marital life is hilarious.
 Rani and Rishu’s mother make up for most of the funny elements.

 Harshvardhan Rane, who gained popular attention with his movie Sanam Teri Kasam delivers a satisfying performance as the attractive third wheel.
 He plays Neel Thripathy, Rishu’s cousin who is a river rafting expert.
 Though limited screen time, Harshvardhan grabs our eyeballs with his performance and physique.

 Haseen Dillruba does not bore for even a minute.
-The film is shot in a way that we are left curious to know what might have happened.
-There were however moments where I felt that the story was moving too fast and in an ordered fashion, like pieces being delivered in a conveyor belt.
+The film is shot in such a way that we are left curious to know what might have happened.
+There were, however, moments where I felt that the story was moving too fast and in an ordered fashion, like pieces being delivered in a conveyor belt.
 But the good bits overtake the bad so everything is balanced out.